colinc86/wrappederror/README.md

 The package supports marshaling errors into JSON, but because the error type defined in this package wraps errors of type `error`, a bijective `UnmarshalJSON` method isn't possible.
 Intead of attempting to guess at wrapped types, the package just doesn't try.

-Error fields with `Caller`, `Process` and `Metadata` types _do_ implement both JSON marshaling and unmarshaling.
+The types `Caller`, `Process`, `Metadata` and `ErrorSeverity` _do_ implement both JSON marshaling and unmarshaling.

 The error chain can get long, and if errors are collecting caller and process information, then JSON objects for a "single" top-level error may be disproportionately large compared to the rest of the JSON object they're embedded in.
-The package provides a function for determining how errors are marshaled in to JSON data.
+The package provides a method for determining how errors are marshaled in to JSON data.

 ```go
 // Marshal full JSON objects